grgomrton/coyote-forms/README.md

 ## Future

-First, I would like to make the 0.1 release.
+First, I would like to publish the 0.1 release.
 After that, the most beneficial next step would be to implement the validator in javascript, and therefore make it possible to perform validation on the front-end using the same ruleset as used by the backend.
 Faster response times, less load and less code duplication would be the benefit.
-And after that, we will see.
+After that, we will see.